dhia7an/agent-sdk/docs/core-concepts/README.md

 - `handoff` announcements when control switches to another runtime.
 - `finalAnswer` with the final assistant content.

-Enable `debug.enabled` to persist Markdown transcripts under `logs/<timestamp>/` or provide `debug.callback` to intercept logs programmatically.
+Enable `tracing.enabled` to persist JSON trace sessions under `logs/<session>/`.
+Set `logData: false` for metrics-only mode or add an `upload` target to ship traces to your observability API.

 ## 10. Usage tracking